Unified Session

 Diana Kapiszewski and Sebastian Karcher

-This session considers IQMR’s history and how it has evolved, considers the overall themes and emphases of instructions, and discusses the Institute’s intellectual and sociological goals.
+This session considers IQMR’s history and how it has evolved, considers the overall themes and emphases of instruction, and discusses the Institute’s intellectual and sociological goals.
 The session also considers key points of the Institute’s administration and logistics, and offers participants some suggestions for how they might think about, and orient themselves with regard to, their two weeks at IQMR.

-9:45am - 10:45am – Classic Qualitative Methodology
+9:45am - 10:45am – Qualitative Methodology

 Coffee Break – 10:45am – 11:15am

-11:15am – 12.15pm Multi-Method Research and Causal Identification
+11:15am – 12:15pm – Multi-Method Research and Causal Identification

 Jaye Seawright